polkadot-developers/polkavm-hardhat-examples/precompiles-hardhat/README.md

 # Sample Polkadot Hardhat Project

-This project demonstrates how to use Hardhat with Polkadot.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates how to use precompiles in pallet revive.
+Each contract calls to one of the deployed precompiles contracts in Polkadot Hub, and shows how to use them.

 1) Compile the contract: